-The site is located in the Penrith City Council Local Government area and is bound by the Ottelia Rd (Road 1), Chelodina St (Road 3) to the south and west and industrial land to the north and east.
+The site is located in the Penrith City Council Local Government area and is bound by the Ottelia Rd (Road 1), Chelodina St (Road 3) to the west and south and industrial allotments land to the north and east.

 3.2.
 Council & Precinct Requirements & Recommendations